CB750-Rider/pinewood/README.md

   6. Add the ability to add championship heats
   7. Add a web interface for scout families to see their progress.
   8. Convert the applications to a web interface
-  9. Refactor the messy Race Manager GUI code to better use classes.
+  9. Refactor the messy Race Manager GUI code to better use classes. <-Partially Completed